Nurture Fostering Limited Logo

 7. Serious Incidents and Use of Physical Intervention

-In the event of any serious incident (e.g. accident, violence or assault, damage to property), carers should take what actions they deem to be necessary to protect children/themselves from immediate harm or injury; and then notify the Agency immediately.
+In the event of any serious incident (e.g. accident, violence or assault, damage to property), foster carers should take what actions they deem to be necessary to protect children and themselves from immediate harm or injury and then notify the Agency immediately.

 The Agency will endeavour to deal with as many as possible of the challenges that are involved in caring for children without recourse to the involvement of the police, who should only be involved in two circumstances: